Cleric-K/FlySkyRxFirmwareRssiMod/README.md

 Also consider replacing the four bytes at offset 0x1C00 (see the above link for details) if you want to avoid rebinding after flashing.

+> Note: **DON'T DO THAT** on the **A8S** and **8A** receivers.
+They store the transmitter ID in EEPROM and it is not affected by flashing - you won't need to rebind.
+Offset 0x1C00 contains code in these receivers and if you modify it you'll corrupt the firmware.

 ## Details about Signal Strength calculation
 The original firmware reveals how the Signal Strength is calculated.
 It is based on SNR.